Kerry McCoy (wrestler): Coaching career

 Before his arrival at Lehigh, McCoy served as an assistant at Penn State for three seasons, during which the Nittany Lions posted two fourth-place finishes at the NCAA Tournament and produced 10 All-Americans and two NCAA Champions.

 McCoy then became an assistant coach with the Lehigh wrestling program in Bethlehem, Pennsylvania; in his five seasons there, he coached 14 NCAA All-Americans, including two NCAA Champions, and the program won the EIWA Conference championship four times.
 McCoy also helped guide Jon Trenge, who weighed 197 lb to a Lehigh-record 133 victories in his career and three top-three finishes at the NCAA Championships.
 During his time at Lehigh, McCoy also worked for the Lehigh Valley Athletic Club as a director.
 In addition, McCoy has served on Athlete Advisory committees for USA Wrestling and the United States Olympic Committee, and has spent multiple seasons on the U.S. Freestyle World Team coaching staff.

 As head coach of Stanford from 2005 to 2008, McCoy made a strong start with the program, leading the team to a winning record in his first season as a head coach.
 Under McCoy's guidance, the team finished 2005–06 with an 8–7 record in dual meets and improved by two spots at the Pac-10 Championships.
 In addition, he helped two wrestlers qualify for the NCAA championships and coached Tanner Gardner, a sophomore, to become the 13th All-American in the history of Stanford.

 During McCoy's second year at the helm of the program, the improvement continued.
-The Cardinals finished with an 8–8 dual meet record, and climbed another rung higher, to sixth place, on the Pac-10 ladder.
+The Cardinal finished with an 8–8 dual meet record, and climbed another rung higher, to sixth place, on the Pac-10 ladder.
 With the help of McCoy, five wrestlers placed in the Pac-10 and Gardner captured the program's first individual Pac-10 title since 2004.
 All five qualified for the NCAA Championships, one of the highest totals of NCAA qualifiers in Cardinal history.
 Gardner and Josh Zupancic earned All-America honors, the first Stanford pair to do so in the same season since 1967, while freshman Zack Giesen was named the Pac-10 Newcomer of the Year.